Suresh Subramani

 Dr. Suresh Subramani is the Global Director of the Tata Institute for Genetics & Society, former Executive Vice Chancellor for Academic Affairs (2010 - 2016), and a Distinguished Professor of Molecular Biology at the University of California, San Diego.
-A highly distinguished cell and molecular biologist, Dr. Subramani has been a member of the UC San Diego faculty since 1982.
+A distinguished cell and molecular biologist, Dr. Subramani has been a member of the UC San Diego faculty since 1982.

 Academic history

 Suresh Subramani received his Ph.D. in Biochemistry from UC Berkeley, working with Dr. Howard Schachman.
 He was a Jane Coffin Childs Fellow with Dr. Paul Berg at Stanford University.
 He was the recipient of a Searle Scholar Award, an NCI Research Career Development Award, and a Guggenheim Fellowship.
 He is a Fellow of the American Academy of Microbiology and the recipient of an NIH MERIT Award.

 His recent service to UCSD includes his role as the Executive Vice Chancellor (2010–16), Associate Vice Chancellor (2009–10), Interim Dean (2006–07) and Chair (1999-2000) of the UCSD Division of Biology.
 He is currently a Distinguished Professor (Emeritus), the Global Director of the Tata Institute for Genetics and Society (TIGS at UCSD and at inStem in Bangalore, India) and holds the Tata Chancellor's Endowed Professorship in Molecular Biology at UC San Diego.